 In order to become a trainee, students must submit an application.
 This is a competitive selection process and there are a limited number of training spots.
-Applications are due in early January.
-Additional information is available on the website or students may contact Dr. Lisa de Saxe Zerden or Meryl Kanfer, LCSW.
+The applications and additional information is available on the website (https://ssw.unc.edu/unc-primecare) or students may contact Senior Associate Dean for MSW Education, the Principal Investigator, Dr. Lisa de Saxe Zerden (lzerden@email.unc.edu/unc-primecare) or Meryl Kanfer, the program coordinator, (mkanfer@email.unc.edu) for more information.